AlanDStudent/intro-se-1-methods-string-methods/README.md

 If you run that code, you'll probably see code that confirms that it's running, but you won't see the actual answer, which is 14.

-To see *that* you'd need to call the method this way:
+To see *that* you'd need to puts whatever the return value is for the method as it is called:

 ```ruby
 puts double(7) #this will print the return value of the method we just wrote.